HedgeDocs/HedgeDocs.github.io/docs/docs/general/hson.md

 "myCustomValue": 893.5,
 ```

+!!! important
-**Note that the following are not allowed to be used as custom properties names:**
+    **Note that the following are not allowed to be used as custom property names:**

-- Names which are used for properties that are part of the HSON specification
+    - Names which directly collide with properties that are part of the HSON specification (e.g. you can have a custom property called "position", but it has to be placed such that it does not collide with [HSON's position property](#36-position)).
-- Empty strings
+    - Empty strings.
-- Strings which contain forward slashes
+    - Strings which contain forward slashes.

 !!! info
     The "no forward slash" rule allows tooling to access custom properties by "path", like so: